You are Here: Procurement Software >> Procurement Process

 To take advantage of early purchase and payment discounts, organizations need to toss stone-age procurement practices out the window and embrace technological solutions.
-Modern procurement tools can transform a painfully slow procurement strategy to world class overnight.
+A great way to do that is to automate your procurement process.
+It comes with a host of benefits.
+Modern procurement tools can transform a painfully slow procurement strategy into world-class overnight.

 If your procurement process still relies on ancient tools, it’s time for a major technology makeover.
 Here’s all you need to know to power up the procurement process.

-Procurement refers to techniques, structured methods, and means used to streamline an organization’s procurement process and achieve desired results while saving cost, reducing time, and building win-win supplier relationships.
-Procurement can be direct, indirect, reactive, or proactive in nature.
+Procurement is a technique and structured method used to streamline an organization’s procurement process and achieve desired results while saving cost, reducing time, and building win-win supplier relationships.
+Procurement types can be direct, indirect, reactive, or proactive in nature.

-Direct, indirect, and services procurement are subsidiaries of the overarching procurement process and differ in aspects like definition, assignments, and more.
-By taking a deeper look at the difference between these processes and understanding what they comprise, stakeholders will have an easier time taking appropriate measures to fulfill the need.
+Direct, indirect, and services procurement are subsidiaries of the overarching procurement process and differ in definition, assignments, and more.
+By taking a deeper look at the difference between these processes and understanding what they comprise, stakeholders will have an easier time taking appropriate measures to fulfill their needs.